 On the ground level is a single bedroom, separate wc, stunning lounge with cathedral ceiling, superb wood burning stove, extra large corner suite with 'cuddle chair', 50 in. plasma TV and double picture windows and bi-fold doors which open the full width of the room to reveal a decked roof terrace to enjoy the panoramic views of the Yarrow Valley.
 There is also a snooker/pool table in the main lounge.

 The lower level (or garden level) comprises a twin bedroom with French doors to the patio, bathroom, bedroom with king-size bed, en suite shower-room and French door to the patio, large open plan living/dining area (seating 8/12) with patio doors to the garden and fabulous modern kitchen with breakfast bar.
 Cooking by electricity, oil-fired central heating plus wood burning stove.
 Additional hot water by solar panels.
-Fridge/freezer, dishwasher, microwave, 2 Freeview televisions, DVD, CD player, Broadband, Wi-Fi, cot and high chair on request.
+Fridge/freezer, dishwasher, microwave, 2 Freeview televisions, DVD, CD player, Broadband, Wi-Fi, cot and high chair provided.
 Bed linen and towels provided.

 |Size||Sleeps up to 11, 5 bedrooms|